suitenumerique/hackdays2025/submissions/incubator-for-ai/README.md

 Opening up the API to other applications takes Drive functionality beyond the immediate application, putting it at the centre of many workflows.

 ## Next Steps
-* Clean up code and make sure it's secure
+* Clean up and test code.
+Make sure it's secure
+* Adopt more code patterns from the existing codebase
+  * e.g. using the `StandardDriver` for making fetch requests in the UI
 * Opening up integrations with other applications
   * e.g. find your documents from Docs
 * Offering filtering options